DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 All source code is hosted in the [DEFRA GitHub Organisation](https://github.com/DEFRA)

+Repositories should contain a single microservice/application.
+Monorepos are not supported by CI pipeline.

 ## Naming conventions

 Repositories should be named in a consistent manner to aid discoverability and to ensure that they are easily identifiable as part of FCP.